Statement of Purpose |

 |

-DOERS3 members collaborate in cross-state/province projects to advance research, policy, accessibility, equity and quality |
+DOERS members collaborate in cross-state/province projects to advance student success, research, and innovation in open education. |

 Working Definitions